riceissa/issarice.com/wiki/advice-for-young-people.md

 - learning everything / having the right opinions about everything by just sticking to the object level is impossible -- there's just not enough time.
-  At some point, you will need to rely on other people to identify interesting topics, or promote to your attention the correct views, etc.
+  At some point, you will need to rely on other people to identify interesting topics, or promote to your attention the correct views, etc. In a post-singularity utopia you will have enough time to derive everything from first principles, but we are not there yet.
-- as with ideas, it's sometimes useful to become super excited about someone, and obsessively read everything they've written.
+- as with ideas, it's sometimes useful to become super excited about someone, and obsessively read everything they've written. *It's ok to let yourself get super excited about someone to the point of obsession*.
+  Just realize that you will probably change your opinions later.
 - when you see that an interesting person says something you disagree with, this is an opportunity for you to decide if you know better than they do, or if they know better (you can turn the latter situation into the former by